 7.2 Meetings of the Committee shall be called by the Secretary of the Committee at the request of any of its members or at the request of external or internal auditors if they consider it necessary.

 7.3 Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed, shall be forwarded to each member of the Committee and any other person required to attend no later than three working days before the date of the meeting.

 7.4 Supporting papers shall be sent to Committee members and to other attendees as appropriate, at the same time.

 8. Minutes of meetings

-8.1 The Secretary of the Committee shall minute the proceedings and resolutions of all meetings of the Committee, including recording the names of those present and in attendance.
+8.1 The Secretary of the Committee shall minute the proceedings and resolutions of all meetings of the Committee.

 8.2 The Secretary of the Committee shall record any conflicts of interest reported at the meeting.